-A Merchant Cash Advance (or MCA) is a short term funding option which follows the seasonal flow of your business.
-An MCA is only suitable for businesses which take a high percentage of their sales via card terminals – for example retailers, restaurants and hotels.
+A merchant cash advance (or MCA), sometimes called a Business Cash Advance, is a short term funding option which follows the seasonal flow of your business.
+It’s only suitable for businesses which take a high percentage of their sales via card terminals – for example retailers, restaurants and hotels.

 This is because advance amounts are calculated using your company’s card sales only, not your total sales.
 This means if you take a large percentage of your sales in cash (or via invoice) you won’t receive as much credit as you could be eligible for.

 - A lump sum payment from selling a provider a set percentage of your future card sales.

 - Repayments are taken automatically from your card sales every business day.

 - Only suitable for businesses who take the majority of their sales through card terminals.

 A MCA provider will look at your previous card sales and offer you a lump sum advance based on them, generally at the average value of a month’s card sales.
 You’ll then hand over a set percentage of your card sales every month until you’ve repaid the initial amount, plus any additional fees.

 Using an merchant cash advance allows you to tie your repayments to your sales.
 That means when sales are good your repayments will rise, but if sales are poor they will fall.
 For some businesses, this is an excellent safety net which means that if your trade slows, repayments will not be more difficult to meet.